Comparing Primo Water (PRMW) & Its Rivals

 Primo Water’s competitors have higher revenue and earnings than Primo Water.
 Primo Water is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

-This is a breakdown of recent ratings and price targets for Primo Water and its competitors, as provided by MarketBeat.
+This is a breakdown of current ratings and recommmendations for Primo Water and its competitors, as provided by MarketBeat.com.

 |Sell Ratings